CodeStory/codestoryway-devoxx14be/README.md

 With the help and live code demos of David Gageot & Jean-Laurent de Morlhon.

-On the menu: Java 8, some AngularJs, a taste of CoffeeScript, Pair Programming, UI tests, hotkeys you didn't knew existed, plugins from outer space and an ultra fast development cycle.
-Yes we're still talking about Java.
+The menu: Java 8, some AngularJs, a taste of CoffeeScript, Pair Programming, UI tests, hotkeys you didn't knew existed, plugins from outer space and an ultra fast development cycle.
+Yes, we're still talking about Java.

 Monday, at work, you won't see your java project the same way.